 It was agreed that if Tracey Sambrook is able to attend Committee Meetings, then she be co-opted on to the Committee.

 ANY OTHER BUSINESS

 PRESENTATION OF TROPHIES

+Frances Stafford presented the Steve Stafford Memorial Cup for the Player of the Tournament to Martyn Livermore.
 Tony Brotchie, Life Vice-President, presented trophies to the divisional winners and runners-up, the Handicap winners and runners-up and to the “top” players of each division.
-The Tony Brotchie trophy was presented to Brian Freer.
+The Tony Brotchie trophy was presented to Tony Clarke.